-On successful completion of the course the students should have and Semantics.

-Understands the Grammars for Conversational Agent, Natural Language, Linking Syntax
+On successful completion of the course the students should have understood the Grammars for Conversational Agent, Natural Language, Linking Syntax and Semantics.

-UNIT I [12 Hrs] Introduction to Natural Language Understanding - Linguistic Background - Grammars and

-Parsing - Features and Augmented Grammars.
+Introduction to Natural Language Understanding - Linguistic Background - Grammars and Parsing - Features and Augmented Grammars.

 Grammars for Natural Languages - Towards Efficient Parsing - Ambiguity Resolution Statistical Methods - Semantics and Logical Forms.